 Voiceflow has a free plan and paid plans starting at $60/month.

-If you need more, you can go with Voiceflow’s Pro plan.
-This plan has 200 knowledge base sources per agent, up to 20 agents, up to 10 million monthly AI tokens and 50K messages per month.
-This plan costs $60/editor/month.
+For that, you can go with Voiceflow’s Pro plan ($60/month).
+This plan has 3k knowledge base sources per agent, up to 20 agents and up to 10k monthly AI tokens per month.

-For 5K knowledge base sources per agent, unlimited agents, 30 million monthly AI tokens and 100K messages, you can go for the Teams plan which costs $125/editor/month:
+For 10K knowledge base sources, unlimited agents and 30k monthly AI tokens you can go for the Business plan which costs $150/month.

 Free trial | |